jewelsofthought/neshama/site/posts/parashot/Vaetchanan.md

 ---

+**You shall know today (4:39)**

+The foundation of all foundations, and the pillar of all wisdom, is to know that there is a First Existence, who brings all existences into being; that all existences of heaven and earth, and between them, derive existence only from the truth of His existence.

-**You shall not kill.
+(Mishneh Torah, Laws of the Fundamentals of Torah 1:1) **You shall not kill.
 You shall not commit adultery.
 You shall not steal (5:17)**

 When Moses ascended to heaven, the angels protested to G‑d: “What is a human being doing amongst us?”